 Each cluster has a job queue to manage the jobs that run on the cluster and supports a workflow with a single pipeline.

 The Altus Data Warehouse service provisions clusters in your AWS account or Azure subscription that can be accessed by multiple Altus users.
 You can easily configure and create a cluster running the Impala SQL engine to enable you to iteratively access your data in your cloud object storage for analysis and reporting.

 - Altus Data Engineering Jobs

 You can submit jobs to run on a cluster that contains the service you need.
 On AWS, Altus jobs read input from and write output to Amazon S3.
 On Azure, Altus jobs read input from and write output to ADLS Gen1 or Gen2.

 The Altus Data Engineering workflow centers on the job.
 You can submit a job, create a cluster on which to run the job, and terminate the cluster when the job completes, all in a single process.
 You can access Cloudera Manager where you can view the job history servers for the cluster.
 You can also generate reports in Workload Analytics to monitor and optimize job performance and troubleshoot issues.

 - Altus SDX Namespaces

 The Altus SDX namespace points to a database that stores metadata for data accessed by CDH clusters on the cloud, providing a common and consistent view of the data to the clusters.
 When an Altus SDX namespace is shared across multiple Altus clusters that access the same data, the clusters can immediately access the metadata without the need for each cluster to recreate the metadata.

-You can use an Altus SDX namespace for clusters that access data in Amazon S3 or in Azure Data Lake Store (ADLS).
+You can use an Altus SDX namespace for clusters that access data in Amazon S3 in AWS or in ADLS Gen1 or Gen2 in Azure.